laneboysrc/rc-light-controller/doc/multiple-aux-channels.md

 Note that the combination of 2-pos and Light is not used (N/A) because we rather apply the full toggle operation in that case.

 All switch actions are only executed upon switch change.
-This allows e.g. controlling the hazard lights from both the usuall 2-pos toggle function, but also from a manual switch at the same time.
+This allows e.g. controlling the hazard lights from both the usual 2-pos toggle function, but also from a manual switch at the same time.
 Or there can be multiple switches assigned to 'toggle'.
 After initialization the manual functions are applied immediately.

 When the preprocessor input is active, the light controller always supports a hardware push-button the CH3/AUX input.
 It always serves as 'toggle' button for all functions.

+When indicator control is assigned to an AUX channel then automatic indicators are disabled.

 ## Configurator user interface